-Florida law provides child sex trafficking victims with a limited civil remedy.
+Florida law provides child sex trafficking victims with limited civil remedies.
 Pursuant to Fla.
 Stat.
 Ann. § 772.104(2), (3) (Civil cause of action),

-(2) ...
+- (2) . . .
 [A]ny person who proves by clear and convincing evidence that he or she has been injured by reason of any violation of the provisions of s.
-772.103 [Prohibited activities] due to sex trafficking or human trafficking shall have a cause of action for threefold the amount gained from the sex trafficking or human trafficking and in any such action is entitled to minimum damages in the amount of \$200 and reasonable attorney's fees and court costs in the trial and appellate courts.

-(3) In no event shall punitive damages be awarded under this section
+772.103 [Prohibited activities] due to sex trafficking or human trafficking shall have a cause of action for threefold the amount gained from the sex trafficking or human trafficking and in any such action is entitled to minimum damages in the amount of \$200 and reasonable attorney's fees and court costs in the trial and appellate courts. - (3) In no event shall punitive damages be awarded under this section

 Notably, this civil remedy is only available to trafficking victims who were injured by a violation of Fla.
 Stat.
-Ann. § 772.103 (Prohibited activities) through a "pattern of criminal activity," which may prevent some child sex trafficking victims from pursuing civil claims.
+Ann. § 772.103 (Prohibited activities) through a "pattern of criminal activity."
 Fla.
 Stat.
 Ann. § 772.103 states,